-'Stories from Leinster' offers a glimpse into the new book about Saint Patrick's life
+'Stories from Leinster' offers a glimpse into the book about Saint Patrick's life.

-'Saint Patrick: Life Legend and Legacy' by Marian Broderick is one of O'Brien Press's upcoming releases.
+'Saint Patrick: Life Legend and Legacy' by Marian Broderick was released by O'Brien Press in March 2019.

 Drawing from recorded histories, 'tall tales' from all four provinces, and beautiful illustrations, this is a light-hearted look at the global phenomenon of Saint Patrick, his life and his legacy, the facts and the fiction of his incredible journey from slave to an international saint.